gagolews/clustering-benchmarks/.devel/sphinx/index.md

 (**different file formats**, different ways to access, etc., even across a single repository).

-Exiting repositories do not reflect the idea that **there might be many equally valid/plausible/useful partitions of the same dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).
+Existing repositories do not reflect the idea that **there might be many equally valid/plausible/useful partitions of the same dataset**;
+see {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion.

 On the other hand,
 some well-agreed-upon approaches for testing the quality of the algorithms